Leon0932/ModulariOSLernApp-Content/docs/swiftUIQuiz.md

 ##### Quiz 2: Bind a Toggle Button

 **Description**:
-1) Create a `ToggleButton` struct in SwiftUI that toggles between "Start" and "Stop" using a binding variable.
+1) Create a `ToggleButton` struct in SwiftUI that toggles between "Start" and "Stop" using a binding variable.<br>
 2) Then, create a `ControlView` struct that uses `ToggleButton` and binds its `isStarted` state.

 **Starting Code**: